JetSimon/wikibox-toolkit/readme.md

   - Sliders for each state to set how split the vote was, adjust popular vote percentage accordingly.
 - Save and load map SVG files to edit later
 - Find and replace text on a wikipedia page (case sensitive)
+- A clear visited links button in the right click menu that resets all link styles.

 **TODO**